Difference Between Data Mining vs Text Mining

 The difference between Data mining and Text mining is explained in the points presented below:

-- Data mining is focused on data-dependent activities such as accounting, purchasing, supply chain, CRM, etc. The required data is easy to access and homogeneous.
+- The required data is easy to access and homogeneous.
 Once algorithms are defined, the solution can be quickly deployed.
 The complexity of the data processed makes text mining projects longer to deploy.
-Text mining counts several intermediary linguistic stages of analysis before it can enrich content (language guessing, tokenization, segmentation, morpho-syntactic analysis, disambiguation, cross-references, etc).
+Text mining counts several intermediary linguistic stages of analysis before enriching content (language guessing, tokenization, segmentation, morpho-syntactic analysis, disambiguation, cross-references, etc).
 Next, relevant terms extraction and metadata association steps tackle structuring the unstructured content to nurture domain-specific applications.
-Moreover, projects may involve some heterogeneous languages, formats or domains.
+Moreover, projects may involve some heterogeneous languages, formats, or domains.
 Finally, few companies have their own taxonomy.
-However, this is mandatory for starting a text mining project and it can take a few months to be developed.
+However, this is mandatory for starting a text mining project, and it can take a few months to be developed.

-- Data mining has been considered a proven, robust and industrial technology for many decades.
-Text mining was historically thought of as complex, domain-specific, language-specific, sensitive, experimental, etc. In other words, text mining was not understood well enough to have management support and therefore, was never valued as a ‘must-have’.
-However, with the advent of digitalization, the rise of social networks and increased connectivity, companies are now more concerned about their online reputation and are looking for ways to increase loyalty with customers in a world of increasing choice.
+- In other words, text mining was poorly understood enough to have management support and, therefore, was never valued as a ‘must-have.’
+However, with the advent of digitalization, the rise of social networks, and increased connectivity, companies are now more concerned about their online reputation.
+They are looking for ways to increase customer loyalty in a world of increasing choice.
 As a result, sentiment analysis is the new focus of text mining.
-Companies have realized that information is a strategic asset made of text and that text mining is no longer a luxury, but a necessity!

-Below is the list of points describe the comparisons between Data Mining and Text Mining.
+Below is the list of points describing the comparisons between Data Mining and Text Mining.

 Conclusion

-Text and data mining are now considered complementary techniques required for effective business management, text mining tools are becoming even more significant.
-A subset of text mining, Natural Language Processing is all the more relevant when the customer is 100% involved and available to help define accurate and complete domain-specific taxonomies.
-In turn, this helps information extraction and metadata association become easier and more efficient.
-Natural language will never be as easy to handle as figures, but text mining is now more mature and its association with data mining makes more sense.
-Don’t forget that 80% of information is made of text!
+Text and data mining are now considered complementary techniques required for effective business management; text mining tools are becoming even more significant.
+This helps information extraction and metadata association become easier and more efficient.
+Natural language will never be as easy to handle as figures, but text mining is now more mature, and its association with data mining makes more sense.

 Recommended Articles

 This has been a guide to Data Mining vs Text Mining.
-Here we discuss the head to head comparison, key differences along with infographics and comparison table.
+Here we discuss the head-to-head comparison, key differences, infographics, and a comparison table.
 You may also look at the following articles to learn more –